shipsaas/docking/.docker/README.md

 ```

+Dev mode uses SQLite (`docking.sqlite` file is inside the image)

 ## Production Build

-For production, we highly recommended to build the private image from your end, to ensure:
+For production, we highly recommended to build the private image and push it from your end.
+So you will have over controls on:

 - Configurations & Environment Variables
 - Private usage

-Steps:
+- blah blah...

+### Preparation Steps

 - Clone Project / Get Latest Tag
 - `composer install`